 [helper needle removed, folding stitches over]

 This is what you should have:

 Notice that the wool ends are in the same position on both socks.
 The ends of the circ are off to the right, and the marker to the left.

-You start knitting with the wool ends on the right and on the needle farthest from you.
+You start knitting with the wool ends on the right and with the needle farthest from you.
 Yank the far side of the circ out to free it totally and move the stitches so that the first sock (green) is actually on the needle closest to you so you can knit it.
 Be careful when pulling on the circ to keep the marker end of the loop from sucking into the stitches - you want the "magic" loop to be maintained.
 Join, being careful to avoid twists in the stitches.
 I usually grab both ends of the wool (the remaining tail as well as the end heading to the ball) and knit a couple of stitches with both, this anchors everything.